Go Back Email Link

 • Bring this mixture to a boil over high heat and boil for 5 minutes.
 Remove from the heat and allow to cool for five minutes.

-• As it cools, combine the rahipere tauraki-tio (freeze-dried raspberries) and 1 tbsp wai (water) in to a small bowl.
+• As it cools, combine the rahipere tauraki-tio (freeze-dried raspberries) and 1 tablespoon wai (water) in to a small bowl.
 Squash the raspberries with a fork until you get a rough paste.
 Add the tote (salt) and wanira (vanilla).
 Stir and leave to the side.

 • Pour the slightly cooled sugar mixture in to a large mixing bowl of a stand mixer.
 I actually prefer doing it with a hand mixer but either will work.